 Trinity University offers a three-year, 60-credit-hour program in School Psychology that prepares graduates to work in schools helping students succeed academically, socially, and emotionally.

 Licensed Specialists in School Psychology (LSSPs) are responsible for collaborating with educators, parents, and other professionals to create safe, healthy, and supportive learning communities for all students.
 The Trinity School Psychology Program addresses knowledge, skills, and experiences in the areas of student evaluation, intervention, and counseling.
 Consultation and collaboration with parents and teachers is also an important focus of the program.
 Graduates are prepared to collect and compile data to assist in educational decisions at multiple levels from individual student to the larger class and school environments.

 The third-year internship (6 credit hours) consists of a minimum of 1200 clock-hour placement in a school setting.
-This full-time experience occurs over two consecutive semesters (Fall and Spring) and provides interns with opportunities for supervised work in assessment, counseling, consultation, and program evaluation.
+This full-time paid experience occurs over two consecutive semesters (Fall and Spring) and provides interns with opportunities for supervised work in assessment, counseling, consultation, and program evaluation.

 Upon completing the 60-credit hour program, students are eligible for national certification by NASP.
 The Trinity University program meets the certification and licensure requirements by states that have adopted NASP standards such as Texas.

 |EPSY-5385||Research Methods I—Advanced Statistics|

 |EPSY-5187||Emotional/Personality Assessment Lab|